Skektec/CharacterAi-Discord/README.md

 ## Release-V2

 This one takes a bit of setup but overall is the best I currently have once completly setup.
-Due to it requiring each username and the corresponding user ID it can't really be used on large servers.
+If you want the bot to understand a ping of itself, other bots and other users you will need to manually enter the name and user_id.
+This is because it is picked up as just a user id currently which is then passed to the bot.

-I'm working on a V3 to fix this issue but it's in a semi-working state and on hold as I complete finals.
+This means the bot sees "XXXXXXX: Hi" or "XXXXX: Say hello to XXXXXX", the X's being user id's.
+Inside the code you will find comments that instruct how to add user names for bot to understand.
+This isn't really necessary but can help when the bot talks to other bots and when it sees a ping.

 ## Troubleshooting